Animal (Kesha album): Music and lyrics

-Musically, Animal is of the dance-pop and electro-pop genres, while incorporating elements of electro in its production and beats.
+Musically, Animal has been described as electropop and dance-pop, while incorporating elements of electro in its production and beats.
 Kesha's vocals uses Auto-Tune and vocoders to alter her voice and includes samples.
 David Jeffries of AllMusic noted that the album lyrically revolves around avoiding reality with a preference for a "garbage chic" life, with lyrics such as "Maybe I need some rehab, or maybe just need some sleep" from the opening song "Your Love Is My Drug".
 Lyrically, the majority of the album's songs are based on Kesha's past life experiences of love, heartbreak, boys, and having a good time.
 "Your Love Is My Drug" is a dance song that is layered with a heavy electronic backdrop.
 Her vocals throughout the song have been described as a shouty sing-speak style.
 Musically, the song uses a simple, upbeat lyric line.
 On "Tik Tok" Kesha uses a spoken word rap style on the verses while the chorus is sung.
 According to her the lyrics are representative of herself, stating "it's about my life, it's 100 per cent me".
 "Take It Off" has been described as "a heavily Auto-Tuned reworking" of "There's a Place in France".